National Council of Negro Women, Inc. - San Diego Section

-NCNW San Diego Section was organized by Hortense Reeves* in 1960 and chartered by the City of San Diego in 1966.
-For more than 48 years, NCNW San Diego Section has led the fight for the rights of women, children and families.
-Our daily focus is to help build a better San Diego Community for women and their families.
-Here’s a snap shot of some of the NCNW San Diego Section accomplishments.
-You will see why we are so proud of our Section.
+The National Council of Negro Women, Inc. (NCNW) San Diego Section was organized by Mrs. Hortense Reeves in 1960 and chartered by the City of San Diego in 1966.
+For 59 years, NCNW San Diego Section has led the fight for the rights of women, children and families.

 1960 - 1970

-NCNW San Diego partnered with Women in Community Service (WICS), a primary contractor for the U.S. Department of Labor.
-During NCNW partnership with WICS we provided assistance, counseling, and guidance to young people during and after their education and training in Job Corps.
+• We partnered with Women in Community Service (WICS), a contractor for the U.S. Department of Labor, to provide assistance and guidance to Job Corps youth.

 1980 - 1999